-The importance of RLHF for aligning LLMs has increased the demand for human feedback data \cite{Lambert2023-pr} and research attention to practices for creating and curating diverse, representative, and quality human feedback data \cite{Feffer2023-am,Kirk2024-dn,Prabhakaran2021-pe}.
-However, less attention has been paid to human feedback collected through interactive features in interfaces to LLMs, in which users evaluate prompt completions of deployed systems.
-This form of feedback is captured after a given LLM has been trained and deployed, and such feedback may be used to improve future model iterations.
+The growing importance of RLHF has increased demand for human feedback data \cite{Lambert2023-pr} and research attention on practices for creating and curating diverse, representative, and quality human feedback data \cite{Feffer2023-am,Kirk2024-dn,Prabhakaran2021-pe}.
+However, less attention has been paid to human feedback collected through interfaces to LLMs, in which users evaluate prompt completions of deployed systems.
+This post-deployment feedback may be used to improve future model iterations.
 For example, OpenAI used feedback on non-factual responses obtained through the feedback features in ChatGPT's interface, with additional labelled comparison data, to train reward models that reduced GPT-4's tendency to ``hallucinate'' compared to GPT-3.5 \cite{OpenAI2023-iq}.

-There is growing interest in crowdsourcing human feedback datasets to align LLMs with user preferences \cite[{\itshape e.g.},][]{LeCun2023-yq}.
-In the blog post announcing the deployment of ChatGPT, OpenAI emphasised their interest in collecting user feedback to uncover potential risks and harms: \begin{quote} ``We are ... interested in feedback regarding harmful outputs that could occur in real-world, non-adversarial conditions, as well as feedback that helps us uncover and understand novel risks and possible mitigations.'' \cite{OpenAI2022-oj} \end{quote} OpenAI launched a feedback competition alongside the ChatGPT interface to encourage user participation (running through December 2022).
+There is growing interest in crowdsourcing human feedback datasets to align LLMs with user preferences \cite[e.g.,][]{LeCun2023-yq}.
+In the blog post announcing the deployment of ChatGPT, OpenAI emphasised their interest in collecting user feedback to uncover potential risks and harms:

+\begin{quote} ``We are ... interested in feedback regarding harmful outputs that could occur in real-world, non-adversarial conditions, as well as feedback that helps us uncover and understand novel risks and possible mitigations.'' \cite{OpenAI2022-oj} \end{quote}

+OpenAI launched a feedback competition alongside the ChatGPT interface to encourage user participation (running through December 2022).
 Users were encouraged to submit free-form feedback via a Google form that could help OpenAI identify potential real-world risks and harms, with winners receiving \$500 in OpenAI API credits.